George Reeves: Acting career

 However, Reeves was inspired by So Proudly We Hail! to put his budding acting career on hold and enlist in the U.S. Army.
 He was drafted in early 1943.
 He was assigned to the U.S. Army Air Forces and performed in the USAAF's Broadway show Winged Victory.
 The long Broadway run was followed by a national tour and a movie version.
-Reeves was then transferred to the Army Air Forces' First Motion Picture Unit, where he made training films.
+Reeves was then transferred to the Army Air Force’s First Motion Picture Unit, where he made training films.

 Discharged at the war's end, Reeves returned to Hollywood.
 Many studios were slowing down their production schedules, however, and some production units had shut down completely.
 He appeared in a pair of outdoor thrillers with Ralph Byrd.
-As more and more time passed between acting jobs paying less and less, Reeves was reduced to appearing in a low-budget serial produced by Sam Katzman, The Adventures of Sir Galahad, and taking a second job digging cesspools.
-Reeves fit the rugged requirements of the roles, and, with his retentive memory for dialogue, he did well under rushed production conditions.
-He was able to play against type and starred as a villainous gold hunter in a Johnny Weissmuller Jungle Jim film.
-Separated from his wife (their divorce became final in 1950), Reeves moved to New York City in 1949.
+As more and more time passed between acting jobs that paid less and less, Reeves was reduced to appearing in a low-budget serial produced by Sam Katzman, The Adventures of Sir Galahad, and taking a second job digging cesspools.
+Reeves fit the rugged requirements of the roles, and, with his excellent memory for dialogue, he did well under rushed production conditions.
+He was able to play against type, starring as a villainous gold hunter in a Johnny Weissmuller Jungle Jim film.
+After separating from his wife, Reeves moved to New York City in 1949 (their divorce became final in 1950).
 He performed on live television anthology programs, as well as on radio, and then returned to Hollywood in 1951 for a role in a Fritz Lang film, Rancho Notorious.

 In 1953, Reeves played a minor character, Sergeant Maylon Stark, in From Here to Eternity.
-The film won the Academy Award for Best Picture and gave Reeves the distinction of appearing in two "Best Picture" films.
+The film won the Academy Award for Best Picture and gave Reeves the distinction of having appeared in two "Best Picture" films.